cancel

 ananya2150_4-1731021464558.png

 Nice!
 It remembers all the user's previous conversations and can execute follow-up questions pretty nicely!
-Now that we have understood how to create an agent and maintain its history, let’s see how the end-to-end conversation chat agent would look in action.
+Now that you have understood how to create an agent and maintain its history, you can test out how an end-to-end conversation with a chat agent would look like in action.

-We would utilize Databricks Playground to see how it looks end-to-end.
-Remember you can serve the agent you just built as a serving endpoint and use it in Playground to test out your agent’s performance.
+One way to do this is to utilize the Databricks Playground.
+Remember, you can serve the agent you just built as a serving endpoint and use it in the Playground to test your agent's performance.

 Conclusion: